jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 4. [Completed dictionary](#completed-dict)
     * [Applications](#applications)

-#Generating an Ordered Data Set from a Text File:
+## Introduction
 It is often the case that historians involved in digital projects wish to work with digitized texts, so they think "OK, I'll just scan this fabulously rich and useful collection of original source material and do wonderful things with the digital text that results".
 (Those of us who have done this, now smile ruefully).
 Such historians quickly discover that even the best OCR results in unacceptably high error rates.
 So the historian now thinks "OK I'll get some grant money, and I'll enlist the help of an army of RAs/Grad students/Undergrads/Barely literate street urchins, to correct errors in my OCR output.
 (We smile again, even more sadly now).

-A. there is little funding for this kind of thing.
-Creating digital texts is __so__ 1990s.
-Today, all the funding for projects in the "Digital Humanities" is devoted to NLP/Data Mining/Machine Learning/Graph Analysis, or what-have-you.
-And besides, Google scanned all that stuff didn't they?
-What's the matter with their scans? (see 2)
+1. There is little funding for this kind of thing.
+Increasingly, projects in the humanities have focused upon NLP/Data Mining/Machine Learning/Graph Analysis, and the like, frequently overlooking the fundamental problem of generating useable digital texts.
+The presumption has often been, well, Google scanned all that stuff didn't they?
+What's the matter with their scans?

-and

-2\.
-Even if you had such an army of helpers, proof-reading the OCR output of, say, a collection of twelfth century Italian charters transcribed and published in 1935, will quickly drive them all mad, make their eyes bleed, and the result will still be a great wad of text containing a great many errors, and you will __still__ have to do __something__ to it before it becomes useful in any context.
+2. Even if you had such an army of helpers, proof-reading the OCR output of, say, a collection of twelfth century Italian charters transcribed and published in 1935, will quickly drive them all mad, make their eyes bleed, and the result will still be a great wad of text containing a great many errors, and you will __still__ have to do __something__ to it before it becomes useful in any context.

 Going through a text file line by line and correcting OCR errors one at a time is hugely error-prone, as any proof reader will tell you.
 There are ways to automate some of this tedious work.
 A scripting language like Perl or Python can allow you to search your OCR output text for common errors and correct them using "Regular Expressions", a language for describing patterns in text.
 (So called because they express a ["regular language"](http://en.wikipedia.org/wiki/Regular_language).
 See L.T.
-O'Hara's [tutorial on Regular Expressions](http://programminghistorian.org/lessons/cleaning-ocrd-text-with-regular-expressions.html).)
+O'Hara's [tutorial on Regular Expressions](http://programminghistorian.org/lessons/cleaning-ocrd-text-with-regular-expressions.html) here at the PM.)
 Regular Expressions, however, are only useful if the expressions you are searching for are ... well ... regular.
 Unfortunately, much of what you have in OCR output is highly *irregular*.
 If you could impose some order on it: create an ordered data set out of it, your Regular Expression tools would become much more powerful.

 Consider, for example, what happens if your OCR interpreted a lot of strings like this "21 July, 1921" as "2l July, 192l", turning the integer '1' into an 'l'.
 You would love to be able to write a search and replace script that would turn all instances of 2l into 21, but then what would happen if you had lots of occurrences of strings like this in your text: "2lb. hammer".
 You'd get a bunch of 21b. hammers; not what you want.
 If only you could tell your script: only change 2l into 21 in sections where there are dates, not weights.